UoE-macOS/autopkg-recipes/Native Instruments/README.md

 This recipe and associated helper tool use an undocumented and unsupported API.
 They may break at any time.
 Please refer to this repository's [LICENSE](https://github.com/UoE-macOS/autopkg-recipes/blob/master/LICENSE)

 ## CREDITS
-Many thanks to those who have contributed to making this a useful repo. @neilmartin83, @achmelvic, @andrewvalentine at macadmins have all provided invaluable help, advice and camaraderie.
+Many thanks to those who have contributed to making this a useful repo. @neilmartin83, @achmelvic, @andrewvalentine @lrhodes at macadmins have all provided invaluable help, advice and camaraderie.